Crying in the Rain (Whitesnake song): Overview

 The original version of "Crying in the Rain" is very blues-based and features a short guitar solo at the beginning played by Bernie Marsden.
 The original song also has a bit slower tempo compared to the re-recorded version, which had a much heavier and faster sound, influenced by heavy metal.
 The guitar solo at the beginning of the original was also removed from this version.
 David Coverdale has stated in interviews that "John (Sykes) hated blues".

 The re-recorded version (sometimes titled "Crying in the Rain '87") was also released as a one-track promo single.

 The song has been a part of Whitesnake's live performances since its release in 1982, although it is the 1987 version that Whitesnake has kept performing, since 1987.
 Also, since Whitesnake's reformation in 2002, the song has been extended by a drum solo in the middle of the song.

+Reception

+Kerrang! described the original version as "an epic knee-trembler launched on some exquisite slide guitar from Micky Moody."